aaronsaray/aaronsaray.com/_posts/2016-02-06-making-the-most-of-the-tostring-method-in-javascript.markdown

 **Take it easy there...**

 I'll admit it - I actually had an urge to take this further.
 What if I used an underscore template inside of the `toString` method?
 I could create templates on my objects and then just pass them directly to the HTML.
-Everyting would be glorious!
+Everything would be glorious!

 But, on further reflection, I would advise against this.
 I think the method is great for doing some simple data manipulation and combination (or filtering), but it should not be used to inject any HTML into the dom via a string rendering of itself.